 Clinton encompasses the area north of 42nd Street; south of 58th Street; west of 8th Avenue; and east of the Hudson River.
 Many of the buildings between 8th and 10th Avenues are low-rise townhouses and mid-rise apartment buildings, while modern high-rise buildings are found to the west of 11th Avenue.

 Clinton is close to Broadway at Times Square and it also overlaps with the Theatre District.
 Many prominent actors and other Broadway professionals have called Clinton their home.
-If the theatre isn’t for you, then no problem – you will find plenty of nightlife and restaurants along 9th Avenue.
-This part of Clinton feels similar to Greenwich Village in many ways but with more affordable real estate.
+If the theatre isn’t for you, then no problem – you will find plenty of nightlife and restaurants along 9th Avenue to keep you busy.
+This part of the neighborhood feels similar to Greenwich Village in many ways but without Greenwich Village prices, making it an excellent alternative to downtown Manhattan.